To manage a virtual assistant effectively:

 - You stop redoing work.

-More time is wasted on fixing half-delegated tasks.
+Stop redoing work, a tight system reduces rework and eliminates repeated questions.
 A tight system reduces rework and repeated questions. - Your VA becomes “self-driving.”

 Good management creates standards.
 So work stays stable even when you spend time away from your business. - You get business continuity.